 Image Source: https://unsplash.com/photos/9vnACvX2748

 With all of the innovative tech at our disposal, it’s little surprise that healthcare is changing for the better.
 Telemedicine, such as the St. Luke’s self-triage tool, is an integral aspect of quality care in the wake of COVID-19.
 The benefits of telemedicine for patients are myriad.
-Along with increasing access to care for the most vulnerable patients, telemedicine reduces healthcare costs on both ends of the spectrum.
+Telemedicine reduces healthcare costs on both ends of the spectrum and increases access to care for the most vulnerable patients.
 The tech may also foster improved mental health outcomes for patients.

-When it comes to innovative technology that’s impacting the healthcare industry, however, telemedicine is just the beginning.
-Artificial intelligence (AI) is also driving change, improving provider accuracy, and streamlining the diagnostics process.
+However, telemedicine is just the beginning when it comes to innovative technology that’s impacting the healthcare industry.
+Artificial intelligence (AI) also drives change, improves provider accuracy, and streamlines the diagnostics process.

-The potential of AI seems limitless: For instance, researchers are now using AI as a means of fighting the spread of COVID-19.
-One new AI bot can weed out patients who have potential COVID-19 symptoms but not the virus itself.
+The potential of AI seems limitless: For instance, researchers are now using AI to fight the spread of COVID-19.
+One new AI bot can weed outpatients who have potential COVID-19 symptoms but not the virus itself.
 The bot is part of a screening and triage tool built by Providence St. Joseph Health System in Seattle.
 It’s a prime example of how AI can effectively streamline the diagnostic process.

 According to Ohio University, there are several areas of medicine where AI is poised to make the most significant impact.
 One of these specialties is the realm of preventative care.
 Using data analysis, AI can identify patterns and develop personalized preventive care recommendations for patients.
 AI may also be used in the ER screening process to determine the urgency of a medical condition.